jank-lang/jank/README.md

   - no bytecode/JIT compiler
   - strong, static typing

-TODO: unions (variants), enums, matching
+TODO: unions (variants), enums, matching, bool type

 ## Types
 There are a few primitive types which are part of the language.